VitorLuizC/vue-loadable/README.md

       await this.$store.dispatch('users/fetchUsers');
     }, 'initialize'),

-    // An there's `mapLoadableActions` to map Vuex actions into loadable methods.
+    // An there's `mapLoadableMethods` to map methods into loadable methods (works with Vuex too).
+    ...mapLoadableMethods(
-    ...mapLoadableActions('users', {
+      mapActions('users', {
         initialize: 'fetchUsers'
       })
+    )
   },
   mounted () {
     this.initialize();